cofob/fastside/README.md

 processing a redirect takes 700 ms, which is incredibly long for such a simple task.
 On the other hand, Fastside processes requests in 200-300 ms (taking my internet into account).
 Additionally, the web server at fastside.link supports http3, which saves us an additional 100-150 ms.

+### Migration from farside

+Migrating from farside to fastside is very simple - just replace the redirects from `farside.link` to `fastside.link`.